This site contains affiliate links. Please see Policies for more information.

 - A small hand grater works great to mince cloves of garlic.

 - We’re using precooked quinoa because the cook time for quinoa and the rest of the ingredients aren’t the same.

-- If you’d rather use your favorite Cajun Seasoning in this recipe, replace all spices with 4 teaspoons of it.
+- If you’d rather use your favorite Cajun or Creole Seasoning in this recipe, replace all spices with 4 teaspoons of it.
 If you prefer more heat with your sausage jambalaya, feel free to add a *small* amount of cayenne pepper.
 A little cayenne goes a long way.

 - Bay leaves can be added to this recipe, just remember to remove them from the pot before serving!

-- If you’re gluten free, be sure that your chicken sausage and quinoa are labeled as such.
+- If you are gluten free, be sure that your chicken sausage and quinoa are labeled as such.

-- This recipe uses no chicken broth or water, the liquid in the diced tomatoes is enough for the pressure cooker.
+- This recipe uses no chicken broth, chicken stock, or water, the liquid in the diced tomatoes is enough for the pressure cooker.

 Healthy Eating Plans

 21 Day Fix Instant Pot Jambalaya with Quinoa